 How to Prepare for a Canine Bed Bug Inspection

 To ensure an accurate canine bed bug inspection, cooperation from clients is very important — and much appreciated.
 At a minimum, please follow the 3 steps below prior to your scheduled visit from a bed bug sniffing dog:

 - Reduce Clutter – Clear the inspection areas of any clutter, which prevents the canine from accessing bed bug hot spots hidden within.
 Pull furniture away from walls to give the team space.

 - Minimize Odors – Prior to the inspection, avoid cooking anything that leaves strong smells, extinguish all smoking materials, and don’t use strong cleaning agents which can leave an overpowering scent.

 - Remove Distractions – Temporarily remove any pets, pet food, or pet toys in the area, which might distract the canine.
 Minimize air movement and outside noise by turning off fans and air conditioners and closing windows.

-Before deciding if you need a canine bed bug inspection, see if you’ve noticed any combination of these 7 common signs of a potential bed bug infestation:
+Before deciding if you need a canine bed bug inspection, see if you’ve noticed of the 7 warning signs of a potential bed bug infestation.

 If you’re dealing with bed bugs in New York or the Tri-State Area, contact MMPC today to learn more or request a quote for top-rated bed bug inspection and treatment services.